 The Burgundy region of France is one of the most beautiful places in the world, but not a place for someone looking for an active nightlife.
 This part of the world is all about good food, even better wine, incredible cheese and bread and quietly enjoying it with friends.
 Cruising through the region's famous canals is one of the best ways to experience the quiet medieval settings and some of the best meals anywhere.
 I recommend European Waterways for an unforgettable Burgundy Canal Cruise experience.

 Paris, France is the complete opposite of the Burgundy region in many ways.
 Yes, it has incredible food and wine, but it is busy and no one ever seems to sleep.
-Traffic is horrible and sounds on the street don’t quiet down until the wee hours.
-Yet there’s a fascination about Paris that makes it one of the most incredible cities in the world.
+Traffic is horrible and sounds on the street don't quiet down until the wee hours.
+Yet there's a fascination about Paris that makes it one of the most incredible cities in the world.
 Walking along the Seine, gazing at the Eiffel Tower, wandering among famous buildings and museums, or simply sitting in a sidewalk cafe sipping a coffee seems magical.
-I stayed at the Radisson Blu, Ambassador Hotel, Paris Opera while there and I thought it was in an ideal location, offered comfortable rooms and the staff was helpful and friendly.
+I stayed at the Paris Marriott Opera Ambassador Hotel while there and I thought it was in an ideal location, offered comfortable rooms and the staff was helpful and friendly.

 Greer, Arizona is one of those places that holds some sort of magic for me.
 I can't describe it, but I feel something in the air there that makes me simply happy.
 In 2011, Greer, along with much of Northern Arizona, was threatened by a massive fire.
 The flames came within feet of the town, yet it survived (thanks, of course, to fearless firefighters who put in days and days of grueling work).
 This summer, Greer was alive and kicking and the famous Molly Butler Lodge was serving up great food and drinks.
 I stayed in one of the cabin's at Molly Butler and escaped from the world for a weekend.
 The reminder of the fire, however, will remain for years to come.
 The fire line so close to town brought tears to my eyes — tears of sorrow that the damage is there, but tears of joy that the town survived.